-In the event of acute re-routing, the codified transport will be handled as an exceptional transport.
-When the train path for a codified transport cannot be used in its entirety, the Swedish Transport Administration provides a nationwide transport condition.
-The transport is then diverted as exceptional transport according to ordinary routines.
+In the event of re-routing initiated by the Swedish Transport Administration, a new train route shall be created and a codified transport will be handled as an exceptional transport.
+When the train path for a codified transport cannot be used in its entirety, the Swedish Transport Administration provides a nationwide transport condition for a new train path.
+The transport shall thereafter be managed as a exceptional transport in accordance with the usual routines.